-To furnish the details of social screening, the ESMF has been followed focusing on major social impacts and significance of the sub-projects (Equity, labor influx, population coverage, easy access, GBV), impact mitigation measures, referral, monitoring suggestions.
+To furnish the details of social screening, the ESMF has been followed focusing on major social impacts and significance of the sub-projects (Equity, labor influx, population coverage, easy access, GBV, impact mitigation measures, referral, monitoring suggestions.
 No land acquisition is required for this sub-project.
-Provision of utilizing existing lands isavailable forhousehold toilet sites within this DRP Camp_23.
+Provision of utilizing existing Right of Way is available for household toilet sites within this Camp_04.
 The sub-project location was selected with the support of CiC, SMC and local DPHE.
 Consultation meeting was also conduct with local representatives who will be direct or indirectly related in the sub-project.
 The assigned consultants and local DPHE, CiC representatives, SMC and WASH focal team have visited the proposed site location and after then prepared the screening report.
 Initially the team surveyed the locality and primarily sorted (2-3) places to establish the scheme.
-It has been sorted out the exact situation on sanitation provision through consultation meeting with them.
-The foot of hill, natural drain or canal, toilet and others environmental obstructions not close to the site.
+It has been sorted out the exact situation on safe water provision through consultation meeting with them.
+The foot of hill, natural drain or cannel, toilet and others environmental obstructions not close to the site.